The Story Of Mob Boss Albert Anastasia, From His Bloody Rise To His Dramatic Death In A New York Barber Shop

 Everett Collection Historical / Alamy Stock PhotoAlbert Anastasia (left) leaving Federal District Court with his attorney, Anthony Colendra.

-But his loyalty, it soon became clear, was to Lucky Luciano, who was planning to overthrow the old order and start a more inclusive criminal enterprise — something that could partner with the Jewish and Irish syndicates for larger-scale projects.
+But his loyalty, it soon became clear, was to Lucky Luciano, who was planning to overthrow the old order and start a more inclusive criminal enterprise — one that could partner with the Jewish and Irish syndicates for larger-scale operations.

 Anastasia presented himself to Luciano as muscle, an assassin who could ensure his rise to the top.

 He proved his worth in 1931, when Luciano lured Masseria to a restaurant.
-Anastasia, accompanied by several associates, walked in and gunned down the famous mob leader, ending his reign and making room for a new generation of Mafiosos.
+Anastasia, accompanied by several associates, entered the restaurant and gunned down the famous mob leader, ending his reign and making room for a new generation of Mafiosos.

 The Founding Of Murder Inc., The Mob’s Deadliest Enforcers

-In the bloody decade that followed, Anastasia rose through the ranks of the Mafia by making his name a synonym for murder.
+In the bloody decade that followed, Anastasia rose through the ranks of the Mafia by making his name synonymous with murder.

-In 1932, he was indicted twice on murder charges but each time escaped conviction when witnesses melted away, unwilling to testify.
+In 1932 and 1933, he was indicted twice on murder charges.
+But each time, he escaped conviction when witnesses melted away, unwilling to testify.

 Lucky Luciano